 Some trailer manufacturers offer custom trailer builds.
 If you have a unique design in mind for your new tiny home, a custom trailer gives you the foundation you need.

 With a custom trailer, you get to choose every aspect of its construction to suit your needs.
 Do you plan on traveling with your tiny home?
 You can construct your trailer with lighter-weight metals like aluminum.

 Given that they're customized, these cost a lot more.
-Your trailer can cost up to $20,000 plus based on the options you choose.
+Your trailer can cost anywhere from $7,000 and up to $20,000 plus depending on the options you choose.

 The right tiny house trailer is one of the most vital aspects of house construction.
 The proper trailer gives your new home a solid foundation and allows you to explore the freeing possibilities a tiny home brings.

-These trailers can be expensive, but you a key aspect of a Tiny Home on Wheels.
+Tiny home trailers can be expensive but are a key aspect of a Tiny Home on Wheels.
 Make sure your trailer can support your home's weight and needs.